 They used to have two boxes of imported singles from the USA of which I would spend ages choosing and listening to.

-I used to drop in Fearnley's every friday afternoon when i finished work, i'd walk in and say "Ey up Alan out new in" and he'd always say "i've put a few away for you might like" it was such a friendly place i miss them days
+Comment: I used to drop in to Fearnley's every Friday afternoon when I finished work, I'd walk in and say "Ey up Alan, owt new in?" and he'd always say "i've put a few away for you that you might like."
+It was such a friendly place, I miss those days.

-Comment: Opening comments says it opened in 1963 I think Alan was just a lad then!
+Comment: Opening comments says it opened in 1963 - I think Alan was just a lad then!

-The 'other' Alan was very good with dance music imports.
-Always worth a look even though (for me) Hitsvilsl in Newcastle was my store of choice,
+Comment: The 'other' Alan was very good with dance music imports.
+Always worth a look even though (for me) Hitsville in Newcastle was my store of choice.